LeTourneau-ACM/web-intro/README.md

 # Web Design Part 2!

 This is a repository with a skeleton for a webpage using various frameworks.
+This week we will be continuing our discussion on UI/UX as well as starting to talk about how to actually implement this as a website developer using HTML/CSS.

 ## Instructions